spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 astronomical image content, three background computations are used as applicable.
 The first category of background definition is a special case situation, and if it is found to be applicable to the detection image, the background and background RMS images are defined and no further background evaluation is done.

 It has been observed that some background regions of ACS SBC drizzle-combined detection images, *though the evaluation is done for all instrument detection images*, are measured to have values identically equal to zero.
-If the number of identically zero pixels in the footprint portion of the detection image exceeds a configurable percentage threshold value (default is 25%), then a two-dimensional background image is constructed and set to the constant of zero.
+If the number of identically zero pixels in the footprint portion of the detection image exceeds a configurable percentage threshold value (default is 25%), then a two-dimensional background image is constructed, ** Background Algorithm 1**, and set to the value of zero.
 Its companion constructed RMS image set to the RMS value computed for the non-zero pixels which reside within the footprint portion of the image.

-If the special background determination category above is not applicable, then sigma-clipped statistics are computed for the detection image using the `astropy.stats.sigma_clipped_stats <https://docs.astropy.org/en/stable/api/astropy.stats.sigma_clipped_stats.html>`_
-Astropy tool.
-This algorithm uses the detection image and its inverse footprint mask, as well as the specification for the number of standard deviations and the maximum number of iterations to compute the mean, median, and rms of the sigma-clipped data.
+If **Background Algorithm 1** is not applicable, then sigma-clipped statistics are computed, **Background Algorithm 2**, for the detection image using the `astropy.stats.sigma_clipped_stats <https://docs.astropy.org/en/stable/api/astropy.stats.sigma_clipped_stats.html>`_ Astropy tool.
+This algorithm uses the detection image and its inverse footprint mask, as well as a specification for the number of standard deviations and the maximum number of iterations to compute the mean, median, and rms of the sigma-clipped data.
 The specification for the number of standard deviations and the maximum number of iterations are configurable values which are set to 3.0 and 3 by default, respectively.